 The curse of knowledge is a cognitive bias that causes people to fail to account for the fact that others don’t know the same things that they do.
-Essentially, this means that people who are more knowledgeable than others in some domain will generally struggle to act in a way that properly takes this difference in knowledge into account.
+Essentially, this means that people who are more knowledgeable than others in some domain often struggle to take this difference in knowledge into account.

 The curse of knowledge can hinder people in various ways, such as by making it more difficult for them to communicate with others, or by making it more difficult for them to predict other people’s behavior.
 In general however, this bias is most commonly associated with the domain of teaching, where it occurs primarily when experts in a certain field struggle to teach beginners, because they find it difficult to account for the fact that not everyone has the same level of expertise that they do.